Me

 • I gave a talk about my work on Simplicial Convolution at the Delft AI Energy Lab.

 See a full list on my google scholar.
+Below are some selected research projects.

 Topological Schrödinger Bridge Matching